calebcase/bsv/README.md

 # BSV

+> block separated values

+BSV aims to be be a compact, typed binary format compatible with tabular formats like CSV, TSV, TAB and structured formats like JSON and JSON lines.
+Data stored in those formats should easily convert to and from the BSV format.

+## Control Blocks

 BSV [Control Blocks](#control-blocks) use a prefix coding scheme to indicate the type of the current byte (which then further indicates how many bytes the field contains).
 The intention is to minimize signaling overhead and pack as